gt-cs3220-23fall/cs3220-labs/lab5/README.md

 ## Part 2: Performance Optimization (40 points + 10 bonus pts)
-What if there is no NOPs inserted between OP1 loading and OP2 loading, and the ALU might not be ready to load either OP1 or OP2?
+What if there is no `NOP`s inserted between OP1 loading and OP2 loading, and the ALU might not be ready to load either `OP1` or `OP2`?

 Modify the part 1 implementation to handle the stalls needed to handle the ALU's readiness.
 Your implementation should still work on the testcases in part 1.
 * You may modify more files (except the [external ALU](external_alu_wrapper.v) and its dependent modules) as needed.